siirimangus/node-red-contrib-context-hook/README.md

 ### 🔸 Node `subscribe-state`

-This is a node that is used for listening to changes in the global context that are saved by the `set-state` node.
+This is a node that is used for listening to changes in the global context that are saved by the `set-global-state` node.
 If there has been a change in the context value, the node will forward the information about the change in the following format:

 ```